Tensorleap-hub/celebA/README.md

 First, the model was trained for 5 epochs with a batch size of 64, on Binary Cross Entropy (BCE) loss, reaching to accuracy of 87.7% and loss value of 0.6497 for test set.

-Using Tensorleap we can easily debug and improve the model development process.
-This example project demonstrates how.

 ### Latent Space Exploration